yuriytkach/demo-for-ci/README.md

 # demo-for-ci

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework!!!

 ## Running the application in dev mode